 YEAR 9: Students are introduced to the vast range of career opportunities associated with drama and theatre, including technical and design roles.
 In terms 1 & 2, the students work as theatre companies, producing a play of their choice.
 Throughout this unit, the students conduct meetings, set deadlines and work collaboratively in their own discreet tasks to achieve an accomplished production.
 In terms 3 & 4, pupils work from stimulus to devise their own drama and experiment with a range of genre and dramatic convention.
-In terms 5&6, pupils study verbatim theatre and experiment with a range of topics, allowing them to develop the required skills in this style for GCSE.
+In terms 5&6, pupils study the play DNA by Dennis Kelly, following a GCSE style script study in preparation for the GCSE course.